Afghans in Pakistan: Mental health

-Legal issues
+Controversies

 Legal challenges

 Afghans living in Pakistan are vulnerable to torture, persecution and mistreatment.
 They have often been targeted by Pakistani authorities.
-After the 2014 Peshawar school massacre by members of Tehrik-i-Taliban, the militants, all of whom were foreign nationals, comprising one Chechen, three Arabs and two Afghans and the attackers launched from a refugee camp, the government of Pakistan decided to deport tens of thousands of Afghan refugees.
+After the 2014 Peshawar school massacre by members of Tehrik-i-Taliban, the militants, all of whom were foreign nationals, comprising one Chechen, three Arabs and two Afghans, and the attackers launched from a refugee camp, the government of Pakistan decided to deport tens of thousands of Afghan refugees.
 The strain on relations between Pakistan and Afghanistan and Afghanistan's relations with India have also contributed to anti-Afghan sentiment.

-The influx of Afghan refugees since the 1980s has contributed to increased sectarian violence, drug trafficking, terrorism and organised crime in Pakistan.
+The influx of Afghan refugees since the 1980s has contributed to increased sectarian violence, drug trafficking, terrorism, and organised crime in Pakistan.
 According to the Pakistan Citizenship Act 1951, people who migrated to Pakistan before 18 April 1951 (and their descendants) are Pakistani citizens.
 Although the act was directed at Muhajir settlers who arrived in Pakistan following the partition of India in 1947, it generally included all migrant groups (including Afghans).
 Those who immigrated after this date are required to apply for Pakistani citizenship and identity documents.
 It is estimated that over 200,000 Afghans who arrived after 1951 have obtained Pakistani citizenship and identity documents, such as Computerized National Identity Cards (CNICs), without formal applications.
 In 2015, Pakistani authorities pledged to invalidate the documents, making older Afghans illegal immigrants.
 National Database and Registration Authority and passport officials, union councils and political activists were found to have created fake identities and sell Pakistani national identity cards to Afghan migrants.

-Thousands of Afghans were reported in Pakistani jails in May 2011, most of whom were arrested for offenses ranging from petty crimes to not having a proof of registration (PoR) card, Pakistani visa or Afghan passport.
-In 2007, 337 Afghan nationals were arrested for illegally travelling to Saudi Arabia to perform Hajj on fake Pakistani passports.
+Thousands of Afghans were reported in Pakistani jails in May 2011, most of whom were arrested for offenses ranging from petty crimes to not having a proof of registration card, Pakistani visa or Afghan passport.
+In 2007, 337 Afghan nationals were arrested for illegally traveling to Saudi Arabia to perform Hajj on fake Pakistani passports.
 After serving prison sentences and paying fines, they were released on the condition they will not enter Pakistan illegally again.

-Issuing CNICs to the remaining registered Afghan nationals residing in Pakistan, many of which were born inside Pakistan, has been debated.
-Several Pakistani politicians objected to the idea; one said, "They have overstayed their welcome, scattered across our cities and taken up our jobs".
+Some Pakistani politicians once considered the idea of issuing CNICs to the registered Afghan refugees who had continuously resided in Pakistan for at least 40 years.
+Rejecting the idea; one politician said, "They have overstayed their welcome, scattered across our cities and taken up our jobs".
 The Pakistan Falah Party led a July 2016 protest against Afghan nationals in Haripur.